 Diversity and Inclusion Standing Committee

-The Woodrow Wilson School is committed to strengthening its curriculum to better reflect the challenges dominating policy today.
+We are committed to strengthening our curriculum to better reflect the challenges dominating policy today.
 The School has hired a Diversity and Inclusion Visiting Research Scholar for Fall 2018 to spearhead efforts to incorporate issues of diversity and inclusion in public policy into the MPA curriculum.

 “Part of solving our most entrenched public problems requires problem solvers be equity-minded and culturally competent.”